 - Around 36 months, children reach a significant stage in social and emotional development, demonstrating increased interest in interacting with peers, improved frustration tolerance, and the appearance of specific playmates.

 - Encouraging positive social behaviors enhances a child’s emotional intelligence and relationship-building skills during this crucial stage.

 According to the American Academy of Pediatrics’ book Caring for your baby and young child: birth to age 5 (2009), arriving at 36 months marks an important moment in your child’s social and emotional development.

-Around this age, you’ll notice that your daughter has already achieved many social milestones when compared to her social skills of last year.
-You will see how your kid will be very interested in interacting with other kids, instead of staying with you or play independently side-to-side with other children.
+Around this age, you’ll notice that your child has already achieved many social milestones when compared to their social skills of last year.
+You will see how your kid will be very interested in interacting with other kids, instead of staying with you, or play independently side-to-side with other children.
 You might sense that your child has gotten better at tolerating frustration, ending temper tantrums, or sharing with others.

 As their sense of self and identity grows, you’ll discover that your little one starts having specific playmates that they drift towards as the first friendships start to arise.